 Next, a 10mil plastic layer is installed on top of our rubberized membrane which will protect the fresh waterproofing patch repair upon backfill.

 This fresh 4″ vertical drain, with proper filtercloth technologies, will drain the window well into the functioning weeping tile system below.
 To keep the window well drain level, it is then fastened to the foundation wall.
 Next, 8″ of ¾” clear gravel is installed at the footings to lock both systems in place.
 Backfill of the excavation with powertamping is then required to guarantee minimal settlement.
 As the backfill reaches approximately 8″ below the bottom side of window opening at grade, a fresh window well will be reinstalled into the foundation walls.
 8″ of ¾” clear gravel is then installed on top of the fresh 4″ vertical drain and the exterior of the window well is backfilled.
-This essentially constitutes a complete vertical drain replacement and rubberized membrane installation within the applications of a standard window well.
+This essentially constitutes a complete vertical drain replacement and rubberized membrane installation.

 The most important variable in a working and reliable window well installation is the vertical drain itself.
 All damage, cracking and water penetration into the basement originates from the lack of a window well drain being present, an improper drain installation, or a drain that is completely blocked and/or crushed.
 If the ground water has nowhere to go, the window well itself will essentially fill up with water similar to an aquarium.
-Eventually, the water will pass-through the foundation wall and right into the basement itself; creating damage to the wall.
+Eventually, the water will pass through the foundation wall and right into the basement itself creating damage to the wall.
 A completely guaranteed, turnkey window well repair requires full excavation to the footings, a full masonry repair to damaged areas, and a robust and reliable rubberized membrane installation with a perfectly protected vertical drain installation.
-Any other exotic methodology is simply untrue, unproven and inexperienced overall.
+Any other exotic methodology will simply not work.

 6 Step Repair Process:

 Observe and Document